SMARTDATASYSTEMSLLC/generator-sds-angular/README.md

 Submodules
 -------------

 Submodules allow you to more explicitly separate parts of your application.
-Use the `yo cg-angular:module my-module` command and specify a new subdirectory to place the module into.
+Use the `yo sds-angular:module my-module` command and specify a new subdirectory to place the module into.
 Once you've created a submodule, running other subgenerators will now prompt you to select the module in which to place the new component.

 Preconfigured Libraries
 -------------